 Randy Valdes Bio:

-Randy Valdes realized he would be a filmmaker in 9th grade when he turned an English assignment for a short film on the Vietnam War into an ambitious project, writing an elaborate script and cajoling friends into a three-day shoot.
-Originally Cuban born, he grew up in Miami, where his parents worked in a warehouse before his mother established a commercial photography studio.
-(Randy’s first job was sorting pictures of weddings and quinces).
+Randy Valdes realized he would be a filmmaker in high school when he turned a class project on the Vietnam War into an ambitious short film, writing an elaborate script and cajoling friends into a three-day guerilla shoot.
+He was born in Cuba but grew up in Miami where his parents worked in a warehouse before his mother established a commercial photography studio—Randy’s first job was sorting pictures of weddings and quinces.
 Since then he has only had one ambition, to develop and evolve his craft as a director of photography and cinematographer.

 As a director of photography I work toward developing a cinematography that is true to the story and supports it.